 In this module, students will draw together what they have learned so far: in order to develop their research plan for the MA thesis.
 In designing this research plan, they will apply and deepen the thematic, theoretical, and methodological knowledge and skills gained during previous modules.
 Students will develop their own research project - deciding on a suitable topic, methodology, and relevant theory, and reflecting on relevant ethical considerations.
-The research plan will support them in connecting their own research questions and strategies to previous modules.
-Students will design this research plan in a step-by-step process, receiving input and guidance through lectures, tutorials, and workshops.
+The research plan will allow students to connect their own research questions and strategies to previous modules.
+Students will design this research plan in a step-by-step process, receiving input and guidance from their tutor (through lectures, tutorials, and workshops) and from their thesis supervisor.
+The supervisor grades the research plan.

-Developing a research plan for the MA thesis: this includes deciding on a suitable topic, methodology, incl. ethical considerations, and relevant theory; applying knowledge and skills gained during previous modules; expanding and deepening methodological knowledge and skills to support students' work on their MA thesis.
+Developing a research plan for the MA thesis: this includes deciding on a suitable topic, methodology, incl. ethical considerations, and relevant theory; applying knowledge and skills gained during previous modules; expanding and deepening methodological knowledge and skills to support

-Basingstoke [etc.]: Palgrave/Macmillan.
-Booth, W. C., Colomb, G. G., & Williams, J. M. (2003).

-Bertrand, I., & The Craft of Research.
-Chicago [etc.]: University of Chicago Press.

-Stokes, J. (2013).
-How to Do Media and Cultural Studies.
-Los Angeles [etc.]: SAGE.

-Seale, C. (2007).
+Media Studies: Digital Cultures students' work on their MA thesis.

+- Booth, W. C., Colomb, G. G., & Williams, J. M. (2016).
+The craft of research.
+The University of Chicago press. - Brennen, B. S. (2021).
+Qualitative research methods for media studies.
+Routledge. - Franzke, A., Bechmann, A., Zimmer, M., Ess, C., and the Association of Internet Researchers (2020).
+Internet Research: Ethical Guidelines 3.0. https://aoir.org/reports/ethics3.pdf. - Seale, C. (2017).
 Researching Society and Culture.
 Sage.

+DCU4005

+Period 3

+6 Jan 2025

-8 Jan 2024
+31 Jan 2025

-2 Feb 2024
+Print course description

+ECTS credits:

+6.0

+Instruction language:

+English

+Coordinator:

+Teaching methods:

-Lecture(s), PBL, Work in subgroups
+Lecture(s), PBL, Work in subgroups, Research

+Assessment methods:

 Final paper

+Keywords:

-research plan, research questions, Theory, Methodology, peer-review
+research plan, research questions, tTheory, mMethodology, peer-review